deltatre-webplu/deltatre.utils/README.md

 ## DTO
 Following data transfer objects are available:
-- NormalizationResult<T> and NormalizationResult<TValue, TError> to provide results from normalization tasks
+- NormalizationResult<TValue> and NormalizationResult<TValue, TError> to provide results from normalization tasks
-- ValidationResult<T> and ValidationResult<TValue, TError> to provide results from validation tasks
+- ValidationResult<TValue> and ValidationResult<TValue, TError> to provide results from validation tasks
-- ParsingResult<T> and ParsingResult<TValue, TError> to provide results from parsing tasks
+- ParsingResult<TValue> and ParsingResult<TValue, TError> to provide results from parsing tasks

 ## DICTIONARY EXTENSIONS
 Following extension methods are available for dictionary: